plblum/jivs/docs/Conditions.md

     treatUndeterminedAs?: ConditionEvaluateResult; // When a child condition evaluates as Undetermined, this indicates how to handle it.Defaults to Undetermined.
 }
 ```
-## When - using one condition to enable another
+## When: Using one condition to enable another
 When you have a condition that shouldn't be evaluated until another condition is met, use the WhenCondition.
 Think of this as "when"->"then" logic.

 Suppose that you have a textbox and a nearby checkbox that is used to enable/disable the textbox.
 Since a disabled textbox should not be validated, we use the When condition.